habuka036/wakame-vdc-wiki/en/install-guide.md

     ./vdc-manage backupobject modify bo-demolb --storage-id bkst-demo1
     ./vdc-manage backupobject modify bo-lucid5d --storage-id bkst-demo1

 The lucid5d image has a 32 bit architecture but our host is 64 bit.
 A 64 bit hypervisor is technically able to run 32 bit instances but unfortunately Wakame-vdc's implementation currently prevents this.
-We can work around it by setting the lucid5d image to 64bit in Wakame-vdc's database.
+We can work around it by setting the lucid5d image to 64 bit in Wakame-vdc's database.

     cd /opt/axsh/wakame-vdc/dcmgr/bin
     ./vdc-manage image modify wmi-lucid5d --arch x86_64

-* Set up the bridge
+#### Create the network bridge

 Wakame-vdc uses bridged networking to allow users to connect to instances.
+We are going to set up a bridge to attach instances to.

+If you want to connect to instances from somewhere else than the host, we will need a network interface on the host that attaches an outside network to the bridge.

-You'll want to prepare an interface with a static ip address to connect the bridge to.
-For the sake of this guide, we are going to assume it is eth0.
-We will also assume that the static ip address we chose is 192.168.3.100.
-Please ajust these values for your environment.
+For the sake of this guide, we are going to assume that we will start instances in network `192.168.3.0/24`.
+The host has a network interface `eth0` with static ip address `192.168.3.100`.
+Change these values to match your environment.

 Create the file `/etc/sysconfig/network-scripts/ifcfg-br0` with the following contents

     DEVICE=br0
     TYPE=Bridge
     BOOTPROTO=static
     ONBOOT=yes
     NM_CONTROLLED=no
     IPADDR=192.168.3.100
     NETMASK=255.255.255.0
     GATEWAY=192.168.3.1
     DNS1=8.8.8.8
     DELAY=0

-Next we need to attach eth0 to the bridge.
+Next we need to attach `eth0` to the bridge.
 Create the file `/etc/sysconfig/network-scripts` with the following contents.

     DEVICE="eth0"
     ONBOOT="yes"
     BRIDGE=br0
     NM_CONTROLLED=no

+#### Start Wakame-vdc

 Start the rabbitmq server.
 Wakame-vdc's different processes use AMQP to communicate.
 Rabbitmq-server is the AMQP exchange managing all that traffic.

     sudo /etc/init.d/rabbitmq-server start

 After all this hard work we should be able to get Wakame-vdc up and running.
 Start the upstart jobs.

     sudo start vdc-dcmgr
     sudo start vdc-collector
     sudo start vdc-hva
     sudo start vdc-webui

 If everything went right, Wakame-vdc is now up and running.
-Start a web browser and surf to 192.168.3.100:9000.
-Log in with user 'demo' and password 'demo'.
+Start a web browser and surf to `192.168.3.100:9000`.
+Log in with user `demo` and password `demo`.